claranet/ansible-role-certbot/README.md

 ## DNS-01 Challenge

-!!
-For wildcard certificate, you have to use `--cert-name` option like this to avoid creating a new certificate for each ansible run :
+:warning: For wildcard certificate, you have to use `--cert-name` option like this to avoid creating a new certificate for each ansible run :

 ```
 --cert-name "{{ cert_item.domains | first | regex_replace('^\*\.(.*)$'